YieldingExploiter/Node-17-Base/README.md

 # Node LTS Base
 At the time of writing, Replit uses Node 12 by default.
-This project makes replit use Node's LTS instead.
+This project makes replit use Node's Latest LTS instead.

 ## Set up
 To set up a Node@LTS Repl using this repository, do the following: